aws-lambda-template-generator/ts-simple-api-proxy-template/README.md

-# typescript-lambda-boilerplate
+# ts-simple-api-proxy-template

-AWS Lambda function boilerplate with TypeScript.
-It will give you a head start on building AWS lambda with TypeScript.
-Please make sure to add the custom_config with your AWS account information as in step 2 of the Setup section.

-The example function simply retrieves data from an API endpoint and return it from API gateway.
+AWS Lambda function template with TypeScript for creating a simple API proxy.The example function simply retrieves data from an API endpoint and return it from API gateway.

-serverless-webpack plugin enables transiplation through webpack before deployment.
-Once webpack & tsconfig are set, everything works like JavaScript (see the [JavaScript lambda boilerplate](https://github.com/mydatahack/nodejs-lambda-serverless-boilerplate)).
+## Tools and Framework

+- Serverless
+- Webpack
+- Typescript
+- Jenkins
+- Mocha

 ### Setup